-Name request for geographic area priority trainee positions will be justified withing the special needs as being approved by the GATR and will be processed without delay.
+Name request for geographic area priority trainee positions will be justified within the special needs as being approved by the GATR and will be processed without delay.
+Hosting GA priority trainee list should be utilized first.

 Technical Specialist

 Use of THSP position code is appropriate when no other position code exists and requires additional information describing the specialty or work to be included in the assignment.
 Example: THSP - Duty Officer or THSP Center Manager.